Rensvandeschoot/Tutorials/R/Wambs-R-using-brms.md

 ![](Wambs-R-using-brms_files/figure-html/unnamed-chunk-7-1.png)<!-- -->
 [/expand]

-We can also plot what the our expected delay would be (like we did in the brms regression assignment) given these priors.
+We can also plot what the expected delay would be (like we did in the brms regression assignment) given these priors.
 With these priors the regression formula would be: $delay=-35+ .8*age + 0*age^2$.
 These are just the means of the priors and do not yet qualify the different levels of uncertainty.
 Replace the 'XX' in the following code with the prior means.

 ```r